armadaproject/armada/docs/developer_guide.md

 | `binoculars`        | `2352`     |
 | `fakeexecutor`      | `2353`     |

 Each compound configuration has a `preLaunchTask` that sets up and starts the relevant services via Goreman before attaching the debuggers.
-For example, `Armada (no-auth)` uses the task `Goreman: Set up and start (no-auth debug)`.
+For example, `Armada (no-auth)` uses the task `Goreman: Set up and start (no-auth)`.

 ### Other debugging methods